sh4dowb/proxy-scraper/README.md

 ~I'm no longer running it on my server as it doesn't cover the server costs.~

 I changed the interval to every 6 hours instead of hourly to decrease server load.
-I'M POOR PLZ DONATE 4 FREE PROXY: 1MwsGU57r1bMbdSTv9i9K9XQEg37xfSM2